DO BUSINESS TILL I COME

-The Scripture testifies that the Jewish nation rejected Jesus as their Messiah.
+The Scripture testifies that the Jewish nation as a whole rejected Jesus as their Messiah.

 11 He came to His own, and His own did not receive Him.

-During the trial of Jesus, although Pilate said he found no fault in Him, the Jews wanted Him crucified.
+During the trial of Jesus, although Pilate said he found no fault in Christ, yet the Jews wanted Jesus crucified.

 4 Pilate then went out again, and said to them, “Behold, I am bringing Him out to you, that you may know that I find no fault in Him.”